 - No datastores have been configured.
-This message will be resolved when either a local datastore or VSAN datastore is configured.
-VSAN datastore configuration is covered in section 10 or see your ESXi documentation to create a local datastore. - System logs on host are stored on non-persistent storage.
+This message will be resolved when either a local datastore or a shared storage datastore is configured on the host. iSCSI datastore configuration (shared storage) is covered in Section 10, or see your ESXi documentation to create a local datastore. - SSH (or ESXi Shell) for the host has been enabled.
+These messages will appear if either feature is enabled (as described in Section 7.4).
+If the behavior is desired, you may click Suppress Warning to remove the messages. - System logs on host are stored on non-persistent storage.
 This message may appear when ESXi is installed to the redundant internal SD cards.
-This can be resolved by moving the system logs to either a local datastore or VSAN datastore.
-VSAN datastore configuration is covered in section 10 or see your ESXi documentation to create a local datastore.
+This can be resolved by moving the system logs to either a local or shared storage datastore. iSCSI datastore configuration (shared storage) is covered in Section 10, or see your ESXi documentation to create a local datastore.
 Resolution is documented in VMware Knowledge Base article 2032823.